zilch/type-route/docs/api-reference/route/action.md

 ### Replace

-Replace indicates your application replace the current browser history entry with this route.
+Replace indicates your application replaced the current browser history entry with this route.

 ### Pop